ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Parser adapter**

 An adapter that is made up of texts regardless of their origin by specifying so-called.
 Regular expressions, cuts out parts that can then be written into states.
-These values can then be used in scripts and the like. are further processed.
+These values can then be used in scripts and the like. further processed.

 * **Raspberry PI**